ADR-005: Keycloak for Identity Management

 - Full OAuth 2.0/OIDC compliance

-- Seamless .NET Aspire integration
+- Seamless Aspire integration

 - Custom theming capabilities